The64thGamer/cheeseepedia/content/z09gheopwaufudyh/content.md

 ### 2001

-- The store drops the "Farmers" from its name and begins using the current branding. {{< cite 7 >}}
+- The store drops the "Farmers" from its name and begins using the current branding.
+[7]

 ### 2002

-- A 15,000 square feet expansion to the International Groceries/Specialty Foods department is built, adding an animatronic Robin Hood display over the England section. {{< cite 3 >}}
+- A 15,000 square feet expansion to the International Groceries/Specialty Foods department is built, adding an animatronic Robin Hood display over the England section.
+[3]

 ### 2004